liudf0716/liudf0716/README.md

   actor you
   actor me

-  you ->> me : what's your name
-  me ->> you : My name is Dengfeng Liu you ->> me : where r u me ->> you : I am now working as a software engineer in Beijing, China you ->> me : Can u introduce youself briefly about your IT technology me ->> you : I am good at being solved by technical problem, including but not limit to c/c++, golang, network area
+  you ->> me : what's your name? me ->> you : My name is Dengfeng Liu. you ->> me : where are you? me ->> you : I am now working as a software engineer in Beijing, China. you ->> me : Which IT technologies do you use? me ->> you : I am good at being solved by technical problem, including but not limited to c/c++, golang, networking area.
 ```

 ## Tech stack